RaghurajSenthil/ML-Projects-on-Python/README.md

 # ML-Projects-on-Python

-Here I am using Various Machine Learning Models and explained each of the models with an example.
+Here I used Various Machine Learning Models and explained each of the models with an example.

 POWERBI and TABLEAU can also be used.